This Orecchiette with Sausage & Broccoli Rabe is a delicious and healthy pasta dish that comes together in just 30 minutes!

 Orecchiette is an Italian word that means ‘little ears’ in English, since the pasta was named after the shape’s resemblance to ears.

 Broccoli rabe is meant to be mostly stems, so don’t cut them all off; every part is edible.
-Clean the broccoli rabe and separate any long stems that are connected.
+For this orecchiette with broccoli rabe, you’ll want to clean the broccoli rabe and separate any long stems that are connected.
 Then, cut off any ends that may have turned brown.
 Make your cuts up to 1 inch from the bottom of the stems.

 Storing and reheating

-You can keep any leftovers in an airtight container in the fridge for up to 5 days.
+You can keep any leftover orecchiette with sausage and broccoli rabe in an airtight container in the fridge for up to 5 days.
 To reheat, sprinkle some water over top so the pasta doesn’t dry out then microwave for 2-3 minutes, stirring halfway through.
 Add on some fresh parmesan and the dish will be as good as new!

 Freezing this recipe